-Reidar is a popular Norwegian boys' name.
-It's the modern version of the Norse name Hræiðarr, meaning "warrior from the start," and it's also a minimalistic IKEA chair with a boyish edge.
-We think Reidar has a nice ring to it—could it be the next celebrity baby name?
+Odger is a Danish boys' name also used in French and German.
+It's historically a twist on the familiar name Edgar.
+It's also a minimalistic IKEA chair.
+We think Odger has a nice ring to it—could it be the next celebrity baby name?

 Another name rising in popularity after the Harry Potter series is Tobias, after Tobias Snape, and it seems the Swedes have taken to the Greek name in recent years.
-The name is also riding the popularity wave in the U.S.m where it's currently rated #316.
+The name is also riding the popularity wave in the U.S. where it's currently rated 316 on the list of most popular baby names.
 At IKEA, Tobias is also a clear modern chair available is a variety of hues.
 We personally love the pink version.

-Gregor is short for the Russian name Gregorius (or Gregory, in English), and it's also the name of a pretty woven desk chair at IKEA.
-The name meaning "watchful" or "vigilant" is a great choice for your brave little man.
+Teodores is not a name, but Teodore is.
+The moniker is a creative spelling on the classic name Theodore, which means "divine gift."
+It's also the name of a colorful stackable chair at IKEA.
 We're saving this one in our list of traditional names that are making a comeback.

 Not to be confused with "girly," the baby girls' name is Persian for "rose" and a common name in Denmark.
-It's also a light linen throw from IKEA, perfect for those warm summer nights.
+It's also a light linen fabric from IKEA, available in a few colors.
 If you think that Rose is overdone, try Gurli instead.

 Next up: This app is exactly like Tinder—but for baby names.